-Agnieszka Fryszman is a Partner at Cohen Milstein, and is Chair of the firm’s Human Rights practice group.
-She has been recognized as leading one of the best private international human rights practices in the world.
+Agnieszka Fryszman, chair of the Human Rights practice at Cohen Milstein, has been recognized as leading one of the best private international human rights practices in the world.

-Prior to joining Cohen Milstein in 1998, Ms. Fryszman served as counsel to the United States House of Representatives Committee on the Judiciary, Subcommittee on Commercial and Administrative Law, and before that counsel to Representative Henry Waxman, Ranking Member on the House Government Reform and Oversight Committee.
-Earlier in her career, she was legislative director to U.S. Representative Jack Reed.
+Prior to joining Cohen Milstein, Ms. Fryszman served as counsel to the United States House of Representatives Committee on the Judiciary, Subcommittee on Commercial and Administrative Law, and as counsel to Representative Henry Waxman, Ranking Member on the House Government Reform and Oversight Committee.
+Earlier in her career, she was legislative director to U.S. Representative, now Senator, Jack Reed.

-Ms. Fryszman graduated from Brown University with an A.B. in International Relations, and earned her law degree from Georgetown University, graduating magna cum laude, Order of the Coif.
-At law school, she was a Public Interest Law Scholar.
+Ms. Fryszman graduated from Brown University with an A.B. in International Relations, and earned her law degree from Georgetown University Law Center, graduating magna cum laude, Order of the Coif.
+In law school, she was a Public Interest Law Scholar.